Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Numerical Results

 \section{Numerical Results}

-In this section, we conduct several experiments to demonstrate the effectiveness of our proposed methods.
-The experiments contain two parts.
-The first part is to show the effectiveness of DMCM and DMCM-P based on the measure of the mutual coherence by comparing with previous methods.
-The second part is to show the effectiveness of the learned projection by DMCM-P measured by the signal recovery error in compressed sensing.
+In this section, we conduct several experiments to verify the effectiveness of our proposed methods by comparing them with previous methods.
+The experiments consist of two parts.
+The first part shows the values of mutual coherence.
+The second part shows the signal recovery errors in CS.